mchini/dev-brain-lab/content/authors/Tony-Man/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - PhD Students (Hamburg - in the Hanganu Opatz lab)
+  - PhD Students (Hanganu-Opatz lab)

 _build:
   render: never